 An identification, authentication, and authorization system should safeguard an app against any intrusion or suspicious activity.
 Still, password-based and even two-factor authentication (2FA) may be vulnerable to cyberattacks.

 Hackers can exploit system weaknesses to access sensitive information.
-Unfortunately, most companies aren’t aware of the attacks and data breaches in their systems until it’s too late.
+Unfortunately, many companies aren’t aware of the attacks and data breaches in their systems until it’s too late.
 The increasing use of gadgets and IoT devices complicates the management of these vulnerabilities.

 Integrations with popular payment gateways, analytics systems, social networks, or chatbots can compromise the security of fintech apps.
 Hackers may use third-party access to replicate a legitimate user and access the system.

-Many fintech companies have moved their operations onto cloud services for better performance, scalability, and cost optimization.
-However, the complexity and load of transactions in different cloud environments can make it difficult to supervise and protect data.
+Unfortunately, the complexity and load of transactions in different cloud environments can complicate fintech data protection and supervision.
 The integration of yet another technology may create more vulnerabilities.

 Human error is the main reason for successful phishing attacks.
 Lost or stolen devices also provide opportunities for cybercriminals.